Have you ever had a scenario where you are attempting to write tests that should mimic pod-like behavior? Well, I have.

 .

-Then in our application code, we can have the scheduled method just running a lock()
+Then in our application code, a scheduled job can simply call lock()

-and checking the return status.
-If the status is acquired it can execute its task, pretty straightforward.
+and check the return status.
+If the status is LOCK_ACQUIRED, it proceeds with the task.
+Straightforward enough.

 Now to the testing part.
 You could just test this live in any of your testing environments to verify that it is working, but let’s say that you want to write local tests to verify that the locking mechanism is working and only 1 application instance can perform said task, preventing it from causing invalid data states.